vaishu2511/frtproject/README.md

 # About Us
-i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.
+We are BTech pursuing Students,from 3rd year We considered this as problem as we facing the same situtaion regularly.

 - Vaishnavi Makala(Lead)

-- Uma Chandrika.I
+- Uma Chandrika I

-- Hanuman Kasi.RD
+- Hanuman Kasi RD

-- Amrutha.E
+- Amrutha E

 # Privacy Policy